Data access control

 -

-Data access categories can be edited but not deleted.
+Data access categories cannot be deleted.

 -